dynamoRando/FrostDB/README.md

 In the future, I may reboot this project to be more NoSQL-like.

+For some illustrations around the concepts, see the paper at the start of this README.

 # The Components
 ## FrostConsole
 A Frost instance can be run from FrostConsole.exe.
 In the application startup path, it expect two folders: "dbs" for where it will store Frost databases and partial databases, and "contracts" where it will store a copy of all contracts that have been accepted.